MumuNiMochii/Dumb_Dump/README.md

   - cpp_Test_1-4.py is just chad Test_1-4.cpp with lesser lines of code, and it obviously needs to be written in same language just to be fair (I'm still lazy to do it I'll take a break) - 09/06/2020, 1:24 AM
+  - name_recorder.java is as what its name says; I consider this as my first 'real' Java experience, not one with school smh skskskksk; overall, Java is fun to experiment with too xD